 Supplies Needed for a Chandelier Makeover with Spray Paint

 - 1 old & outdated metal chandelier in need of a makeover

 - 1 quality metallic spray paint in oil rubbed bronze

 - 1 old sheet or drop cloth

-Instructions for How to Spray Paint a Chandelier
+Step by Step Instructions for How to Spray Paint a Chandelier

-Take Down the Old Chandelier in need of a Makeover
+Step ONE – Take Down the Old Chandelier in need of a Makeover

-Jason helped me take down the brass chandelier so I could take it out to the garage to spray paint.
+Jason helped me take down the ugly brass candlestick chandelier so I could take it out to the garage to spray paint.

-Prepping Your Chandelier to Spray Paint
+Prepping Your Metal Chandelier to Spray Paint

 I also laid down an old sheet as a drop cloth to catch any paint that did not get on the chandelier.

 Spray Painting the Chandelier & the Best Paint for a Metal Chandelier

 I chose Rust-Oleums metallic spray paint in oil rubbed bronze, (you can find it here, Rust-Oleum 249131 11 oz Universal All Surface Spray Paint, Oil Rubbed Bronze Metallic).

 You can even see some of the metallic shine of the paint on my fingers…

 It only took a few hours and a few coats of paint for the chandelier to completely dry.

 When we brought the chandelier back in the dining room we hung it up a simple white medallion like this one, (Westinghouse 10″ Molded Plastic Ceiling Medallion for Light Fixtures and Ceiling Fans).

 The new color matches our dining room and farmhouse style so much better.

 This spray paint chandelier makeover was definitely one of the easiest DIY’s we have done & makes such an impact in our dining room.

 by Tara Lehman